AmitGoenka/XMLHammer/README.md

 ## Support:

-* Create an GitHub issue for any issues/requests.
+* Create a GitHub issue for any issues/requests.